-Once your formal therapy ends continue to work hard with your recovery.
+Once your formal therapy ends, continue to work hard with your recovery.
 When you know your time is getting short with your physical therapist, have him or her help you set up a routine of exercises that you can do on your own.

-However, you need to be disciplined and continue to work hard alone on your recovery.
+You need to be disciplined and continue to work hard alone on your recovery.

 If you are having trouble working out alone, find a buddy to work out with.
 If you can afford to pay the expense of a personal trainer that will oversee your workouts, it definitely could be worth the expense.